 Filing a Pay Discrimination Claim

 Filing a pay discrimination claim may seem daunting.
 But you do not have to go at it alone.
-You can either file the claim yourself or work with a lawyer, family member, social worker, or union steward to undergo the process.
+You can either file the claim yourself or work with a lawyer, social worker, or union steward to undergo the process.

 However, there are things you need to include in your discrimination complaint.
 They include: